The Growing Threat of Asian Citrus Psyllid – How to Protect California Citrus from HLB

 Feeding Cessation of Adult ACP

-University of Florida trial conducted by Dr. Michael Rogers showed that Admire® Pro and Sivanto™ Prime cause a feeding cessation in adult ACP that reduces and prevents, respectively, xylem and phloem feeding and HLB bacterium transmission.
+Dr. Michael Rogers of the University of Florida in Winter Garden, Florida, also conducted a study that showed Admire® Pro insecticide and Sivanto® Prime insecticide caused a feeding cessation in adult ACP that reduced and prevented, respectively, xylem and phloem feeding and HLB bacterium transmission.

 Proven Season-long Protection Application Timeline

 For season-long protection, use Movento® at pre-bloom to help control ACP and red scale.
-At full-bloom, use Sivanto Prime to help control ACP and citricola scale and to suppress citrus thrips.
-Admire Pro at post-bloom helps control ACP and citricola scale.
-At fruit growth, Movento also helps control ACP.
-During harvest, Baythroid XL helps protect against not only ACP but also citrus thrips and katydids.
+At full-bloom, use Sivanto® Prime to help control ACP and citricola scale and to suppress citrus thrips.
+Using Admire® Pro at post-bloom promotes further protection against ACP and citricola scale.
+At fruit growth, Movento helps control ACP, and during harvest, Baythroid® XL helps protect against ACP, citrus thrips and katydids.

 Protecting the California Citrus Industry

-Make Bayer’s proven portfolio a cornerstone of your insecticide program to help ensure tree protection and productivity with season-long control of ACP, as well as other key citrus pests.
+The Bayer proven portfolio is a great cornerstone any insecticide program and helps ensure tree protection and productivity through season-long control of ACP and other key citrus pests.